nikki-nooka/RISH-NIKKI-IARE/README.md

     *   **Location Intelligence:** The application uses Gemini for highly accurate geocoding (turning a search query like "Eiffel Tower" into coordinates) and for finding nearby medical facilities based on a given coordinate pair.
     *   **User Data:** User authentication is handled locally within the browser using `localStorage`.
 This is a simplified system for demonstration purposes.
 Activity history is also stored locally.

-This combination of a highly interactive frontend and a powerful, versatile AI backend allows GeoSick to deliver on its mission: transforming complex environmental data into accessible and actionable public health intelligence.
+This combination of a highly interactive frontend and a powerful, versatile AI backend allows OJAS to deliver on its mission: transforming complex environmental data into accessible and actionable public health intelligence.

 ## Key Features
 - **🌍 Interactive 3D Globe Explorer**: Click anywhere on a high-fidelity 3D globe or use the search function to initiate a detailed environmental health analysis for that specific location.